Kaifeng Jews: The Jesuits

 The existence of Jews in China was unknown to Europeans until 1605, when Matteo Ricci, then established in Beijing, was visited by a Chinese official from Kaifeng.
 (Note: "The reasons for Ai Tian's journey are not stated; possibly his visit was connected with his official duties; possibly he may have undertaken it in the hope of securing promotion in the civil service."
 (Loewe 1988)) According to the account in De Christiana expeditione apud Sinas, Ricci's visitor, named Ai Tian (艾田 (Ài Tián)), was a chüren (舉人 (jǔrén)) – someone who had passed the provincial level of the imperial examination decades earlier in 1573.
 Ai Tian explained that he was a member of a 1,000 strong Israelite congregation that worshipped one God.
-They were unfamiliar with the word "Jew" (yóutài) (Note: In his Notes Taken in a Nan Village (南村輟耕錄:Nán Cūn Chuò Gēng Lù), the Yuan scholar Tao Zongyi (陶宗儀: Táo Zōngyí 1322－1403) noted down 31 ethnic groups as belonging to the second, Semu, rank of the four class Mongol classificatory system ((a) Mongols, (b) Semu, (c) Han (including Jin) and (d) Dali and Koreans).
-Jews do not figure there, but there are several names in the third class that look like a reference to them, such as Zhuyin-dai, (竹因歹: Zhúyīn- dǎi); Zhuyi-dai, (竹亦歹:zhúyì-dǎi) and Zhuwen (竹温:Zhú wēn).
+They were unfamiliar with the word "Jew" (yóutài) (Note: In his c.
+1366 Nancun Chuogeng Lu, the Yuan and Ming-era scholar Tao Zongyi noted 31 ethnic groups as belonging to the Semu, the second rank of the Mongol four-class system: (a) Mongols, (b) Semu, (c) Han, including the Jurchen Jin, and (d) the people of Dali and Koreans.
+Jews do not figure there, but there are several names in the third class that look like a reference to them, such as the Zhuyin-dai (竹因歹, Zhúyīndǎi), the Zhuyi-dai (竹亦歹, Zhúyìdǎi), and the Zhuwen (竹温, Zhúwēn).
 In Mongolian, dai signifies "people", hence the suspicion by Yin Gang that this is an ethnonym marker for Jews (Judah).
 Unfortunately there is no evidence that might allow one to assert that the three terms denote an ethnic group (Yin 2008).) which, according to Zhang Ligang, first appeared in the 1820s when a German missionary used this translated name of "Jews Country" in a journal.
 (Note: Kaifeng Jews only adopted the term Yóutàirén in the 20th century (Eber 1993).)
 When he saw a Christian image of The Madonna, Mary with Jesus and John the Baptist, he took it to be a representation of Rebecca with her children Jacob and Esau.